Sennaiai/Quantum-Computing/D. Basics.md

 **No-Cloning thereom** - A qauntum state can not be completle copied or cloned, due to the linearity of the state.
         - cloning is non-lnear whereas Quanutm is linear.

 **Teleportation** - the trasnfer of qauntum state from one entanged pair to its other entangled pair instantaneously regardelss to distance.
-But requires exchage of classical infomration, thus no information echange faster then the speed of light keeping Einstein happy!
+But requires exchage of classical infomration, thus no information echange faster then the speed of light, keeps Einstein happy!

 **Deustch** - a quantum algorithm that demonstrates quantum parallelism, capable of determining whether a given function is constant or balanced in a single evaluation.

-**Deustch-Josza** -

-**QFT** -
+**Deustch-Josza** - Generalization of Deutsch, determines if a given function of multiple input bits is constant or balanced in a single shot.

+**QFT** - quantum analogue of classical discrete fourier transform, and is used to transform quantum states in computational basis into frequency basis.

+    Frequency → encoded in phase → affects amplitude → determines measurement probability.

-**Phase Estimation** -
+**Phase Estimation** - an algorithm that estimates a phase associated with a given quantum state.

-**Parallelism** -
+      Phase is the eigen-value associated with the eigenstate of a given operator.
+      Core algorithm enabling multiple applications (Shors, simulation, Chemistry)

+**Quantum Parallelism** - ability of a quantum computing to evaluate multiple input of a given function simultaneously through superposition.

+    All **f(x)* values are evaluated on the Amplitudes of the quantum state all at once.
 ---

 ### 6. Schroedinger equation